googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 `Google.Cloud.Diagnostics.AspNetCore` currently supports Stackdriver Error Reporting, Stackdriver Logging and Stackdriver Trace.

+# Installation

+Install the `Google.Cloud.Diagnostics.AspNetCore` package from NuGet.
+Add it to your project in the normal way (for example by right-clicking on the project in Visual Studio and choosing "Manage NuGet Packages...").
+Please ensure you enable pre-release packages (for example, in the Visual Studio NuGet user interface, check the "Include prerelease" box).

 # Authentication

 To authenticate all your API calls, first install and setup the